-It is important to take any symptoms seriously in case of an embolism which can have very serious consequences.
+It is essential to take any symptoms seriously in case of an embolism, which can have serious consequences.

 Therefore consult a Doctor if you are concerned.
-Always take out a comprehensive Travel Insurance policy prior to travel.
+Always take out a comprehensive Travel Insurance policy before travel.

 Reduce the risks of DVT on flights and long rail and road journeys by drinking plenty of water and avoiding alcohol to reduce dehydration.

-Perform simple leg exercises such as straightening legs and wiggling toes and get up and walk around regularly remember to request an aisle seat and to store your luggage in overhead lockers rather than by your feet.
-Wearing elastic compression socks can help but you need to make sure you have the correct size.
+Perform simple leg exercises such as straightening legs, wiggling toes, and regularly getting up and walking around.
+Remember to request an aisle seat and to store your luggage in overhead lockers rather than by your feet.
+Wearing elastic compression socks can help, but you must ensure you have the correct size.

 Taking sleeping pills is not recommended as this leads to long periods of inactivity.